WinQuota home

 Q: I tried to install WinQuota but, it seems, I haven't administrative rights to install.
 What's wrong?

 A: The first possible reason - you really haven't permissions (you are not a local administrator at the computer you try to install WinQuota to).
-Another possible reason for the problem is that your architecture not Win32 compliant (you're using AMD64 architecture).
+Another possible reason for the problem is that your architecture is not Win32 compliant (you're using AMD64 architecture).
 Please, use suitable version for your architecture.

 Back to top